soedinglab/plass/README.md

 SRC was created by assembling 640 soil metagenome samples.
 MERC was assembled from the the metatranscriptomics datasets created by the TARA ocean expedition.
 Both catalogues were redundancy reduced to 90% sequence identity at 90% coverage.
 Each catalog is a single FASTA file containing the sequences, the header identifiers contain the Sequence Read Archive (SRA) identifiers.
 The catalogues can be downloaded [here](http://wwwuser.gwdg.de/~compbiol/plass/current_release/).
+We provide a [HH-suite3](https://github.com/soedinglab/hh-suite) database called "BFD" containing sequences from the Metaclust, SRC, MERC and Uniport at [here](https://bfd.mmseqs.com/).

 ### Install static Linux version
 Plass can be install via [conda](https://github.com/conda/conda) or as statically compiled Linux version.
 Plass requires a 64-bit Linux/MacOS system (check with `uname -a | grep x86_64`) with at least the SSE4.1 instruction set.